-1. To change the driver's side bulb, start the engine, turn the steering wheel all the way to the right, and turn off the engine.
-To change the passenger's side bulb, turn the steering wheel to the left.
+1. To change the bulb on the driver's side, start the engine, turn the steering wheel all the way to the right, then turn off the engine.
+To change the bulb on the passenger's side, turn the steering wheel to the left.

-- 2. Use a Phillips-head screwdriver to remove the screw from the inner fender, and pull the inner fender cover back. - 3.
+- 2. Use a flat-tipped screwdriver to remove the two holding clips from the inner fender, and pull the inner fender cover back. - 3.
 Remove the socket from the headlight assembly by turning it one-quarter turn counterclockwise.

 - 4. Remove the bulb from the socket by pushing the bulb in and turning it counterclockwise until it unlocks. - 5.
 Install the new bulb in the socket.
 Turn it clockwise to lock it in place. - 6.
 Insert the socket back into the headlight assembly.
 Turn it clockwise to lock it in place. - 7.
-Turn on the lights to make sure the new bulb is working. - 8.
+Test the lights to make sure the new bulb is working. - 8.
 Reinstall the inner fender cover.
-Then reinstall the screw and tighten it securely.
+Then reinstall the holding clips, and lock them in place by pushing on their centers.

-Replacing Rear Bulbs
+Replacing Rear Bulbs (In Fenders)